 Any Canadian citizen may apply for a citizenship certificate.
-A parent may apply on behalf of a minor (under 18 years old), their parent or legal guardian must apply for them.
+A parent may apply on behalf of a minor (under 18 years old).

 You should apply if you want to:

-- have proof that shows you or a minor is a Canadian citizen,
+- have proof that shows you are a Canadian citizen,

 - replace a lost, destroyed or stolen certificate

 - update your certificate, such as when you get a legal name change

 Get a certificate for someone born in Canada